flowingcharts/FlowingCharts/README.md

 #### Install the CLI

+The job of the Grunt CLI is to run the version of Grunt which has been installed next to a Gruntfile.

 Run the following command to install Grunts command line interface (CLI) globally.

 Run your command shell as Administrator.